hashicorp/terraform-provider-kubernetes-alpha/docs/index.md

 - **command** (String) The plugin executable (absolute path, or expects the plugin to be in OS PATH).
 - **env** (Map of String) Environment values to set on the plugin process.

-All attributes are optional, but you must either set a config path or static credentials.
-An empty provider block will not be a functional configuration.
+**NOTE:** You must either set a config path (`config_path`) or configure static credentials in the provider block.
+An empty provider block is not a valid configuration.

-Due to the internal design of this provider, access to a responsive API server is required both during PLAN and APPLY.
-The provider makes calls to the Kubernetes API to retrieve metadata and type information during all stages of Terraform operations.
+Due to the internal design of this provider, access to the Kubernetes API server is required both during plan and apply.
+The provider makes requests to the Kubernetes API to retrieve the OpenAPI type information for each resource, and do dry-runs using [Server-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).

 ### Credentials

 For authentication, the provider can be configured with identity credentials sourced from either a `kubeconfig` file, explicit values in the `provider` block, or a combination of both.

-If the `config_path` attribute is set to the path of a `kubeconfig` file, the provider will load it and use the credential values in it.
+If the `config_path` attribute is set to the path of a kubeconfig file, the provider will load it and use the credential values in it.
 When `config_path` is not set **NO EXTERNAL KUBECONFIG WILL BE LOADED**.
-Specifically, $KUBECONFIG environment variable is **NOT** considered.
+Specifically, `KUBECONFIG` environment variable is **NOT** read and the provider does not default to using `~/.kube/config`.
+This explicitness is to prevent a configuration accidentally being applied to the wrong environment.

-Take note of the `current-context` configured in the file.
-You can override it using the `config_context` provider attribute.
+The `current-context` can be overriden by using the `config_context` provider attribute.

-If both `kubeconfig` and static credentials are defined in the `provider` block, the provider will prefer any attributes specified by the static credentials and ignore the corresponding attributes in the `kubeconfig`.
+If both `config_path` and static credentials are defined in the `provider` block, the provider will prefer any attributes specified by the static credentials and ignore `config_path`.

 There are five options for providing identity information to the provider for authentication purposes: